 Mount Tibrogargan and Mount Ngungun are the only peaks that are open for hiking to the public, and they provide trails that cater to all abilities, from challenging summit hikes to easy base trails and spectacular coastal views.

 Rock climbing, horseback riding, mountain biking, and abseiling are the various popular things that can be done here, and this park is the home to a great diversity of animal and plant life, including grey kangaroos, echidnas, and koalas.

 Before you explore this area, you should stop at the Glass House Mountains Visitor and Interpretive Center.
 Its popular Lookout Cafe, located just beside the Glass House Mountains lookout, is a beautiful spot where you can start or even end a gentle hike with delightful views and Devonshire tea.
 You should keep an eye to find kangaroos here under various mango trees.
+Scenic Lookouts.

 The Sunshine Coast is packed with destinations that offer you plenty of things to do.
 For example, you can munch on the freshly-caught seafood at the lively Mooloolaba Beach, shop for all things designer on Noosa’s trendy Hastings Street, pay the snoozy koalas a visit in the national park, surf on some of the best breaks of the country, or hike up to the apex of Mount Coolum.